Neroli1108/code-function-analysis-vscode-ext/README.md

 ## Introduction

 **Code Function Analysis** is a Visual Studio Code extension that provides intelligent, context-aware analysis of your selected code functions.
-Leveraging advanced AI through OpenAI's GPT-4 API, free models from Hugging Face, and Google's Gemini AI models, this tool offers comprehensive feedback on various aspects of your code, including:
+Leveraging advanced AI through OpenAI's GPT-4, free models from Hugging Face, and Google's Gemini AI, this tool offers comprehensive feedback on various aspects of your code, including:

-- Performance optimization
+- **Performance optimization**
-- Naming conventions
+- **Naming conventions**
-- Code quality
+- **Code quality**
-- Opportunities for improvement
+- **Opportunities for improvement**
-- **Unit Test Generation**: Generate unit tests for selected functions using AI models.
+- **Unit Test Generation**: Generate unit tests for selected functions using AI models

 Transform your coding experience with mentor-like suggestions and best practices to enhance your code's readability, maintainability, and efficiency.

+---

 ## Features